connorsadler/connorsadler.github.io/index.md

 - Go - tutorial/demo of how to use the 'cmd' pattern - see [here](https://github.com/connorsadler/go-cmd-sample)
 - Go - tutorial/demo of how to create and reference a package from github - see [here](https://github.com/connorsadler/go-sample-module)
 - Go - package to provide http logging when making outbound http calls from Go - [here](https://github.com/connorsadler/go-utils/)
-- Go - package to allow a Go Gmail api client program to make 'batch' calls - **TODO: Add link to Proof of Concept!**
+- Go - package to allow a Go Gmail api client program to make 'batch' calls - [here](https://github.com/connorsadler/go-utils/)
 - Java - sorting algorithms - [here](https://github.com/connorsadler/public/tree/main/java/sorting-algorithms)

 ### October 2024
 - More leetcode and algorithms in Java
 - More Go work
 - Google OAuth2 work - in order to access Gmail - includes work on Access tokens and Refresh tokens, uses a small http server to capture the callback from Google

+### November 2024
+- More leetcode coding in Java
+- More Go learning
+- Checked in Go POC for Gmail batching
+- Work on a Go menu, to make developer workflows easier (I use a lot of bash menus in my workflow, this would replace/supplement them)

 ### Old content (pre 2024)